LLNL/quandary/tests/performance/README.md

 2. Add new entry to test_cases.json:
     - The `simulation_name` should be the new simulation name, e.g. `newSimulation`.
     - The `number_of_processes` is an array of integers.
 For each integer `i`, a simulation will be run with `mpirun -n ${i}`.
-    - The `repititions` is the number of times to run this test and to average the timings over.
+    - The `repetitions` is the number of times to run this test and to average the timings over.